aws-amplify/docs/docs/lib/graphqlapi/fragments/ios/getting-started.md

 ?
 Are you sure you want to continue? `Yes`
 ```
 Answer `No` to `?
 Do you want to generate code for your newly created GraphQL API`.
-Answering `Yes` will generate an `API.swift` file which is only necessary when AppSync is directly used.
-You'll use the `amplify codegen models` command to generate Swift models.
+Answering `Yes` will generate an `API.swift` file which is only necessary when directly using the AWSAppSync SDK.
+When you're using Amplify API or Amplify DataStore, you'll use the `amplify codegen models` command to generate Swift models.

 The example above creates a backend with the Todo schema.
 You can open the AWS Console for AppSync with
 `amplify console api` to interact directly with the GraphQL service.
 When your backend is successfully updated, there should be two newly created files: `amplifyconfiguration.json` and `awsconfiguration.json` in your project folder.